ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Symptom:** Robot fails to detect turn lines when approaching perpendicular to the line

 **Root Cause:**
-- Color sensor positioned too low, only sees the paint edge, not the full line
+- The color sensor is positioned too low, and it only sees the paint edge, not the full line
 - Color value is ambiguous between the track surface and the line
-- Detection logic is too strict on color matching
+- The detection logic is too strict on color matching

 **Solution Implemented:**
 1. **Reposition sensor** – Raised the color sensor by 0.5 cm to see more of the line surface